Marathon Platinum Group Metals and Copper Mine Project

 Decision date: March 23, 2011

-The Joint Review Panel (JRP) process for the Marathon Palladium Project is the first time that Ontario has formed a JRP with Canada, which integrates both federal and provincial requirements.
+The Joint Review Panel (JRP) process for the Marathon Palladium Project (previously known as the Marathon Platinum Group Metals and Copper Project) was the first harmonized environmental assessment (EA) process in Ontario with Canada.
+One EA process, in this case the Joint Review Panel process, integrates both federal and provincial assessment requirements.

-The JRP process will allow for careful study and a single, comprehensive assessment of both the benefits and possible impacts of the project before any decisions are made by Canada and Ontario.
+The JRP process allowed for careful study and a single, comprehensive assessment of both the benefits and possible impacts of the project before any decisions were made by Canada and Ontario.

-The JRP has a mandate under both the Canadian Environmental Assessment Act, 2012 and the Ontario Environmental Assessment Act to consider whether the project is likely to cause significant adverse environmental effects.
+The JRP had a mandate under both the Canadian Environmental Assessment Act, 2012 and the Ontario Environmental Assessment Act to consider whether the project is likely to cause significant adverse environmental effects.

 Stillwater Canada Inc. (Stillwater) submitted an environmental impact statement (EIS) to the JRP in July 2012.
 The JRP conducted its review of the EIS between 2012 and 2014, at which time the JRP process was placed on hold at the request of Stillwater.

-Generation PGM Inc., acting as the proponent under a joint venture agreement with Stillwater requested to restart the JRP process.
+Generation PGM Inc., acting as the proponent under a joint venture agreement with Stillwater requested to restart the JRP process in 2020.

-The JRP Agreement between Canada and Ontario was also amended with the consideration comments received from the public and Indigenous groups.
+The JRP Agreement between Canada and Ontario was also amended following the consideration of comments received from the public and Indigenous groups.
 The amended JRP agreement and terms of reference were signed by the federal and provincial Ministers of the Environment in January 2021.

-On April 19, 2021 JRP process timelines resumed with Generation PGM Inc. responding to the outstanding information request from the former JRP and the submission of its EIS addendum report to the new JRP.
+On April 19, 2021, the JRP process timelines resumed with Generation PGM Inc. responding to the outstanding information requests from the former JRP and the submission of its environmental impact statement (EIS) addendum report to the new JRP.

 Federal environmental impact statement guidelines